Loading page...

 Q: Can workers comp help me win more contracts?
 A: Yes, many project owners prefer contractors with workers comp coverage because it reduces their liability exposure and demonstrates professional risk management.
 Coverage can be a competitive advantage in bidding.

 Q: What's the penalty for not having required workers comp coverage?
-A: Penalties vary by situation but can include contract termination, daily fines (potentially $500/day under proposed 2025 legislation), and disqualification from future contracts.
-Civil lawsuits from injured employees have no penalty limits.
+A: Penalties vary by situation but can include contract termination and disqualification from future government contracts if you're not compliant with existing certification requirements.
+Civil lawsuits from injured employees (as a non-subscriber) have no caps on damages.

 Q: How do I transition from non-subscriber to having workers comp coverage?
 A: Start with needs assessment, get multiple quotes, select appropriate coverage, and implement comprehensive safety programs.
 Allow 60-90 days for smooth transition and employee communication.